Chart Color Schemes

 Drummoyne features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Drummoyne, as evaluated at the latest Census (2016), comprised 30.5% houses and 69.5% other dwellings.
+Dwelling structure in Drummoyne, as evaluated at the 2016 Census, comprised 30.5% houses and 69.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 37.8% houses and 62.2% other dwellings.
-Home ownership in Drummoyne stood at 34.2%, with mortgaged dwellings at 29.1% and rented dwellings at 36.6%.
-The median monthly mortgage repayment was $3,200, higher than the Sydney metro average of $3,000.
-Median weekly rent in Drummoyne was $600, compared to Sydney metro's $560.
-Nationally, Drummoyne's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Drummoyne was at 34.2%, with mortgaged dwellings at 29.1% and rented dwellings at 36.6%.
+The median monthly mortgage repayment in the area was $3,200, compared to Sydney metro's $3,000.
+The median weekly rent figure was $600, compared to Sydney metro's $560.
+Nationally, Drummoyne's mortgage repayments were significantly higher than the Australian average of $1,863 as of 2019, while rents were substantially above the national figure of $375 in the same year.

 Frequently Asked Questions - Housing